Downloadable Guides

 Tell me about your registration jig.

-It’s a handmade hinged setup that holds the block in the same place every time and uses fixed registration pins to align the paper.
+It’s a handmade hinged setup that holds the block in the same place every time and uses tape marks and fixed registration pins (for multi color prints) to align the paper.
 It also keeps the paper clean by separating the inking area from the printing area, and the frame sits just below the block so the sheet doesn’t crease if my baren slips off the edge.

 Where did you get your glass baren?